Will Messenger take over from Email?

 Bring your own devise or BYOD is the new trend in businesses.
 No one

-wants to carry two devises and we don’t want just a company unit
+wants to carry two devices and we don’t want just a company unit

 so we add a business element to our personal phone.
 Be it mobiles or IPad the result is the same.

-This brings it owns problems for IT security in managing its add-on network.
+This brings its own problems for IT security in managing its add-on network.